pallets/click/docs/commands.rst

     invoke(cli, prog_name='cli', args=['--help'])

-In case a command exists on more than one source, the first source wins.
+In case a command exists in more than one source, the first source wins.

 Overriding Defaults
 -------------------

-By default the default value for a parameter is pulled from the ``default`` flag that is provided when it's defined.
-But that's not the only place defaults can be loaded from.
+By default, the default value for a parameter is pulled from the ``default`` flag that is provided when it's defined, but that's not the only place defaults can be loaded from.
 The other place is the :attr:`Context.default_map` (a dictionary) on the context.
-This allows defaults to be loaded from a config file to override the regular defaults.
+This allows defaults to be loaded from a configuration file to override the regular defaults.

 This is useful if you plug in some commands from another package but you're not satisfied with the defaults.

 The default map can be nested arbitrarily for each subcommand and be provided when the script is invoked.
-Alternatively it can also be overriden at any point by commands.
-For instance a toplevel command could load the defaults from a config file.
+Alternatively, it can also be overriden at any point by commands.
+For instance a top-level command could load the defaults from a configuration file.

 Example usage: